xiix0/scam/README.md

-You never know how many friends you have until you rent a house on the beach.
+Good news from afar can bring you a welcome visitor.